yeasy/learning_pickleball/11_spin_en.md

 # Master Spin

 Spin is an important charm of ball games.
-Reasonable use of spin can better control the ball.
+Reasonable using of spin can allow to control the ball in a better way.

 ## Common types